Circulating tumor DNA: Droplet digital polymerase chain reaction

-Beads, Emulsification, Amplification, and Magnetics (BEAMing)
+Beads, emulsification, amplification, and magnetics

-This technique builds upon Droplet Digital PCR in order to identify mutations in ctDNA using flow cytometry.
+Beads, emulsification, amplification, and magnetics (BEAMing) is a technique that builds upon Droplet Digital PCR in order to identify mutations in ctDNA using flow cytometry.
 After ctDNA is extracted from blood, PCR is performed with primers designed to target the regions of interest.
 These primers also contain specific DNA sequences, or tags.
 The amplified DNA is mixed with streptavidin-coated magnetic beads and emulsified into droplets.
 Biotinylated primers designed to bind to the tags are used to amplify the DNA.
 Biotinylation allows the amplified DNA to bind to the magnetic beads, which are coated with streptavidin.
 After the PCR is complete, the DNA-bound beads are separated using a magnet.
 The DNA on the beads are then denatured and allowed to hybridize with fluorescent oligonucleotides specific to each DNA template.
 The resulting bead-DNA complexes are then analyzed using flow cytometry.
 This technique is able to capture allele and mutation frequencies due to coupling with ddPCR.
 However, unlike with ddPCR, a larger number of DNA sequences can be interrogated due to the flexibility of using fluorescently bound probes.
 Another advantage of this system is that the DNA isolated can also be used for downstream sequencing.
 Sensitivity is 1.6 in 104 to 4.3 in 105.